Julian Pellicano: Conducting career

-From 2009 - 2013 Julian Pellicano was the Music Director of the Longy Conservatory Orchestra, at the Longy School of Music in Cambridge, Massachusetts.
+From 2009 to 2013 Julian Pellicano was the music director of the Longy Conservatory Orchestra, at the Longy School of Music in Cambridge, Massachusetts.

-Pellicano was appointed Resident Conductor of the Winnipeg Symphony Orchestra in 2013, and promoted to Associate Conductor in 2019.
-He also simultaneously took on the position of Principal Conductor with the Royal Winnipeg Ballet.
+Pellicano was appointed resident conductor of the Winnipeg Symphony Orchestra in 2013, and promoted to associate conductor in 2019.
+He also simultaneously took on the position of principal conductor with the Royal Winnipeg Ballet.
 Conductor of the Norfolk New Music Ensemble since 2008, he is on faculty at the Norfolk New Music Workshop and also serves as artist-in-residence at the Norfolk Chamber Music Festival.

 Awards and fellowships

 A recipient of the 2008 Presser Music Award from the Yale School of Music.
 He was also awarded a fellowship from the Centre Acanthes to conduct the Orchestre Philharmonique du Luxembourg under the mentorship of Peter Eötvös and Zsolt Nagy, and was selected by Kurt Masur to participate in the 2009 Kurt Masur Conducting Seminar.
 Pellicano is also a recipient of Yale's Phillip F. Nelson Award.